mantidproject/mantid/dev-docs/source/QtDesignerForPython.rst

 Code for setting up individual widgets and the layout of a view can become large and difficult to maintain by hand.
-It usually easier to edit such code using a drag and drop WYSIWYG (What You See Is What You Get) editor such as Qt Creator.
+It usually easier to edit such code using a drag and drop WYSIWYG (What You See Is What You Get) editor such as Qt Creator/Designer.
 However, doing so requires some additional actions at build time.

 Implementation